TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingHTML/MarksSubparts/Index.rst

 Result
 ~~~~~~

-This is how our HTML template now looks like:
+This is how your HTML template should now look like:

 .. code-block:: html